-Ever since I was born in 1955 I held a pencil in my hand.
+Ever since I was born I held a pencil in my hand.
 It was evident that I would go to the Royal Art Academy in The Hague to become an artist.
 But nobody warned me that this meant a life of praises and poverty.

 From my earliest exhibitions on I showed theme-series.